-WASHINGTON, Jan.
-5, 2017 - The U.S. Department of Agriculture (USDA) today announced the seven retail firms selected to take part in a pilot designed to enable Supplemental Nutrition Assistance Program (SNAP) participants to purchase their groceries online.
+Washington, DC, Jan.
+5, 2017 - The U.S. Department of Agriculture (USDA) today announced the seven retail firms selected to take part in a pilot designed to enable Supplemental Nutrition Assistance Program participants to purchase their groceries online.
 The two-year pilot is slated to begin this summer.

 "Online purchasing is a potential lifeline for SNAP participants living in urban neighborhoods and rural communities where access to healthy food choices can be limited," USDA Secretary Tom Vilsack said.
 "We're looking forward to being able to bring the benefits of the online market to low-income Americans participating in SNAP."

 |Retailer Firms Selected||Pilot States|

 Hart's Local Grocers

 Maryland, New Jersey, Pennsylvania